-- 724. In order to address the inclusion of an implicit margin for non-life unearned premium and claims reserves, the Template includes an adjustment to the liability balance to deduct the MOCE, net of the tax effect, which would approximate the implicit margin.
+682. In order to address the inclusion of an implicit margin for non-life unearned premium and claims reserves, the Template includes an adjustment to the liability balance to deduct the MOCE, net of the tax effect, which would approximate the implicit margin.
 The adjustment is reflected in capital resources and does not impact the liability balances or exposures used in the risk charge calculations.
-See Section 9.1.9 Margin Over Current Estimate below. - 9.1.6.1.2.2 US GAAP Plus Approach Life Insurance, Investment Contracts and other Long-term Insurance Liabilities - 725.
-For insurance liabilities that are measured under US GAAP as the net present value of cash flows using current or updated assumptions, the valuation of these items is based on the IAIG's reported US GAAP valuations. - 726.
-For traditional life contracts that will be subject to ASU 2018-12: - a.
-Begin with the liability as it would be reported under ASU 2018-12, including updated assumptions, elimination of all provisions for adverse deviation, application of a discount rate based on the yields of a representative portfolio of upper-medium quality fixed income instruments and make the following adjustments: - i.
-Adjust the net premium ratio to a gross premium. - ii.
+See Section 9.1.8 Margin Over Current Estimate below.

+9.1.5.1.2.2 US GAAP Plus Approach - Life Insurance, Investment Contracts and other Long-term Insurance Liabilities

+683. For insurance liabilities that are measured under US GAAP as the net present value of cash flows using current or updated assumptions, the valuation of these items is based on the IAIG's reported US GAAP valuations.

+684. For traditional life contracts that are subject to ASU 2018-12:

+- a.
+Begin with the liability as reported under ASU 2018-12, including updated assumptions, elimination of all provisions for adverse deviation, application of a discount rate based on the yields of a representative portfolio of upper-medium quality fixed income instruments and make the following adjustments: - Adjust the net premium ratio to a gross premium. - ii.
 Add directly attributable overhead expenses.
 Overhead expenses are defined as those general expenses that would no longer exist in the absence of the business or portfolio of contracts.
 For example, overhead expenses could include accounting, human resources, IT and building expenses not already included as specifically identified expenses and would likely exclude most training and product development costs.
-Overhead expenses calculated under the reference ICS approach may be used as a practical expedient. - b.
-An adjustment to AOCI may also be required to record the difference between measuring liabilities using a discount rate at inception and the current rate as required under ASU 2018-12.
-It is understood that simplifying assumptions or a practical expedient may be required to develop an estimate of this amount for Field Testing.
-Please respond to the related question in the Questionnaire to explain how this balance was estimated. - 727.
-For participating contracts, non-participating insurance contracts that are measured under a retrospective deposit method approach (eg universal life insurance contracts measured according to ASC 944-30-16, formerly SFAS 97) and investment contracts (eg guaranteed investment contracts, retirement products, annuities): - a.
+Overhead expenses calculated under the reference ICS approach may be used as a practical expedient.

+685. For participating contracts, non-participating insurance contracts that are measured under a retrospective deposit method approach (eg universal life insurance contracts measured according to ASC 944-30-16, formerly SFAS 97) and investment contracts (eg guaranteed investment contracts, retirement products, annuities):

+- a.
 Adjust the liability utilising the Gross Premium Valuation (GPV) approach as defined in loss recognition (premium deficiency) testing under US GAAP ASC Topic 944-60.
 The GPV is calculated by estimating the present value of future payments for benefits and related settlement and maintenance expenses less the present value of future gross premiums based on actual and anticipated experience.
-Projections may be based on a single best estimate scenario and may also include the impact of

-&lt;sup>51 In order to conform to the definition of a current estimate and to be internally consistent with other GAAP Plus jurisdictional examples, overhead expenses are included under US GAAP Plus for purposes of the ICS.

-- management actions, eg, the current estimate of future premium rate increases (see Section 5.2.4 Management Actions). - b.
-For non-participating and investment contracts, the discount rate applied is based on a current portfolio (book) yield and expected reinvestment asset yields and cash flows.
+Projections may be based on a single best estimate scenario and may also include the impact of management actions, eg, the current estimate of future premium rate increases (see Section 5.2.4 Management Actions). - For non-participating and investment contracts, the discount rate applied is based on a current portfolio (book) yield and expected reinvestment asset yields and cash flows.
 Gross rates are reduced for expected defaults and investment expenses. - c.
 For participating contracts, the discount rate is the current dividend fund crediting rate.
 Investment assumptions used in projected dividend cash flows should be consistent with this discount rate.
-An example is included in Section 5.2.1.4. - 728.
-While acknowledging that overhead expenses are not included in most instances under US GAAP rules, they are included in a current estimate.
-In order to conform to the definition of a current estimate and to be internally consistent with other GAAP Plus jurisdictional approaches, overhead expenses are included under US GAAP Plus for purposes of the ICS.
+An example is included in Section 5.2.1.4.

+686. While acknowledging that overhead expenses are not included in most instances under US GAAP rules, they are included in a current estimate.
+In order to conform to the definition of a current estimate and to be internally consistent with other GAAP Plus approaches, overhead expenses are included under US GAAP Plus for purposes of the ICS.
 Although loss recognition testing under US GAAP specifies that overhead expenses are excluded, for purposes of reporting under GAAP Plus, overhead expenses are included.
 As a practical expedient, the overhead expenses included in the GAAP Plus liabilities can be the same as those included in the reference ICS current estimates.